Nike-Inc/gimme-aws-creds/README.md

 This project is maintained by Ann Wallace `ann.wallace@nike.com`

 ## Thanks and Credit
 I came across [okta_aws_login](https://github.com/nimbusscale/okta_aws_login) written by Joe Keegan, when I was searching for a CLI tool that generates AWS tokens via Okta.
 Unfortunately it hasn't been updated since 2015 and didn't seem to work with the current Okta version.
-But there was still some great code I was able to reuse under the MIT license for gimme_aws_creds.
+But there was still some great code I was able to reuse under the MIT license for gimme-aws-creds.
 I have noted in the comments where I used his code, to make sure he receives proper credit.

 ## Etc.